Garden Suburb

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Vida at 2 Turrug Street Whitebridge and Uniting Charlestown.
-Other notable projects include Kotara Transport Oriented Development Precinct and Westfield Kotara Mixed-Use Redevelopment, with the following list highlighting those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects that may impact the area: Vida at 2 Turrug Street Whitebridge and Uniting Charlestown.
+Other notable projects include Kotara Transport Oriented Development Precinct and Westfield Kotara Mixed-Use Redevelopment.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.